Box-Tools/BoxKit/paper/paper.md

 BoxKit also offers wrappers to scale the process of deploying workflows on NUMA and distributed computing architectures by providing decorators that can parallelize Python operations over a single data structure to operate over a list.
-This can be understood better using the workflow described in Figure \autoref{fig:workflow} that has been applied to data analysis and machine learning applications in chemical and thermal science engineering [@DHRUV2023; @HASSAN2023].
+This can be understood better using the workflow described in \autoref{fig:workflow} that has been applied to data analysis and machine learning applications in chemical and thermal science engineering [@DHRUV2023; @HASSAN2023].
 Output from Flash-X boiling simulations is created and stored on multinode clusters.
 Processing this output through BoxKit allows for scaling a simple operation over block to a list of blocks as